donqq/List-Collection-in-Typescript/README.md

 ## List Collection Type for Typescript.
-At the moment Typescript doesn't have a LIST<T> collection.
-This library helps developers to use LIST<T> collection in their application.
+At the moment Typescript doesn't have a LIST&lt;T&gt; collection.
+This library helps developers to use LIST&lt;T&gt; collection in their application.

 ## Documentation

 ### Construction
-public List<T>() = Initialize a new instance of List class with T type.
+public List&lt;T&gt;() = Initialize a new instance of List class with T type.

 ### Methods
 - public add(value: T) = Add a T type value to the instance